n8n-io/n8n-docs/docs/code/cookbook/builtin/get-workflow-static-data.md

 /// note | Experimental feature
 - Static data isn't available when testing workflows.
 The workflow must be active and called by a trigger or webhook to save static data.
-- This feature may behave unreliable under high frequent workflow executions.
+- This feature may behave unreliably under high-frequency workflow executions.
 ///
 You can save data directly in the workflow.
 This data should be small.